nrfconnect/sdk-nrf/samples/wifi/sr_coex/README.rst

 The following screenshots show coexistence test results obtained for separate antenna configuration with Wi-Fi mode set to 802.11n.
 These tests were run with WLAN connected to an AP in 2.4 GHz band.
-In the images, left-side result shows Wi-Fi throughput that appears on a test PC terminal in which Wi-Fi **iperf** server is run and right-side result shows Bluetooth LE throughput that appears on a minicom terminal in which the Bluetooth LE throughput sample is run.
+In the images, the top image result shows Wi-Fi throughput that appears on a test PC terminal in which Wi-Fi **iperf** server is run and the bottom image result shows Bluetooth LE throughput that appears on a minicom terminal in which the Bluetooth LE throughput sample is run.

 .. figure:: /images/wifi_coex_wlan.png
      :width: 780px